mongodb/docs/source/includes/prerequisites-onprem-upgrade.rst

    can lead to production failure.

-If your backing databases run the MMAPv1 storage engine, the upgrade process fails.
-An error displays prompting to upgrade the storage engine for those backing databases to WiredTiger.
+If your backing databases run the MMAPv1 storage engine, the upgrade process fails. |onprem| prompts you to :manual:`upgrade the storage engine for those backing databases to WiredTiger </tutorial/change-replica-set-wiredtiger>`.

 Administrator Privileges
 ~~~~~~~~~~~~~~~~~~~~~~~~